 Hell, just go to Youtube and search for any Crispin Glover clip.
 You'll laugh your ass off.

 Other than all that stuff, Crispin's "Jingle Dale" character from David Lynch's "Wild at Heart", with Nicholas Cage and Laura Dern, was absolutely hilarious and mondo strangeo.
 Hell, that whole movie was full of TIGF moments.
-Here is a link to some of Nick's "Sailor" moments: Sailor clips (contains R-rated swears and some violence).
+Here is a link to a fun moment from that movie: Sailor clips (contains R-rated swears and some violence).

 Crap, I had a bunch of other film moments to share with y'all, but my mind's gone blank.
 Okay, if you want to see something TIGF, with emphasis on the "G", watch this old Frankie Goes to Hollywood video: Relax (original funk version).

 Oh yeah, check out the updated Pamela, Kid Rock, and KFC drawing on the previous post.

 Kid just needed to get his KFC on, yo.
 I think this marks the first time that a wife caught her husband cheating on her with a bucket of chicken.
 Yes, I have quite the imagination.
 Like my little drawing?